Anita Thomas

 Biografie

 Anita Thomas spent the first part of her life in French-speaking Switzerland where she also completed her first studies (University of Geneva).
 She worked for nearly 10 years in the associative sector before moving to Lund in Sweden, where she studied French and linguistics, and wrote a doctoral thesis under the supervision of Susanne Schlyter.
 In 2009, she completed her PhD in French linguistics at the University of Lund.
 She then worked as a senior lecturer in French language and linguistics and collaborated on various research projects, including one on "Age of onset and development of French" and another on "French spoken language in interaction and teaching".
 In 2012, she received a scholarship from the Birgit Rausing Language Programme that allowed her to spend 7 months at the Department of Linguistics at the Université du Québec à Montréal (Canada).
 Between 2014 and 2016, she worked as a senior lecturer in French language and linguistics at Dalarna University, where all teaching was online.
 Since August 1, 2016, she holds the position of full professor of French as a foreign language (FLE) at the University of Fribourg.
-She is currently vice-dean of the Faculty (2021-2023).
+She is currently vice-dean of the Faculty (2021-2023) and since 2024 director of the Institute of Multilingualism.

 Forschung und Publikationen